catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 ..
 Warning::
    When creating an ingress rule for the security group you need to be careful about which ports you allow access to your instance on.
-Setting your port range to 0.0.0.0./0 will open it to the entire internet meaning that anyone should they find it can access your instance.
+Setting your port range to 0.0.0.0./0 will open it to the entire Internet meaning that anyone should they find it can access your instance.
 The best practice for a secure instance is to use an SSH rule.
-This is because even should you expose it to the entire internet, without the proper SSH key pair, they would not be able to access the instance.
+This is because even should you expose it to the entire Internet, without the proper SSH key, they would not be able to access the instance.

 **************************